sebsikora/cpp_logic_simulation/README.md

 	sim.ChildConnect("nand_7", {"nand_2", "input_1"});
 	sim.ChildConnect("nand_8", {"nand_1", "input_1"});

-	// Tie the 'j' and 'k' in pins to the Simulation's 'true' hidden in pin. sim.Connect("true", "nand_1", "input_0");
+	// Tie the 'j' and 'k' in pins to the Simulation's 'true' utility pin.
+	//
+	// Simulation's member function
+	// Connect(std::string const& origin_pin_name,           - The out pin name from which we wish to form a connection.
+	//         std::string const& target_component_name,     - The name of the sibling component to which we wish to connect.
+	//         std::string const& target_pin_name);          - The sibling Component in pin or parent Device out pin to which
+	//                                                  we wish to connect.
+	//
+	sim.Connect("true", "nand_1", "input_0");
 	sim.Connect("true", "nand_2", "input_0");